rocketpowerkille/Tare/graph/subgraph/README.md

 Graph Studio version `0.1.0` is deployed at `tare-steakhouse-usdc-ethereum` with manifest CID `QmZrGd5mh9V5x57J4ETN9sWVP2P3VMVpRgQ7p5XK9CW1hw`.
 Full historical share acceptance is not established in this repository.
-Current sync progress and its completion time were not checked in the documentation review.
+A current sync percentage alone does not establish historical acceptance.
 The separate `tare-live-accounting` endpoint and its historical 56/56 comparison cover bounded current accounting agreement, not historical share reconstruction. `GRAPH_API_KEY` is optional when the endpoint does not require one.
 Keep any key local.
 See the